Celebrating Seniors - Marsha Hunt is 99

 - The 20th Century-Fox Hour, in a cast with Constance Ford (Ada on Another World) and Denver Pyle (The Doris Day Show).

 - Climax! with Beverly Garland (Scarecrow and Mrs. King), Peter Lorre, Lee Marvin and William Shatner.

 - The Detectives, which reunited her with former frequent movie co-star Robert Taylor.

 After a miscarriage, Marsha and husband Robert Presnell Jr. took a trip overseas in 1955, and Hunt began to support the United Nations in the fight against hunger in third world countries, and for global peace, by writing, producing, directing, and speaking about the U.N.

-The short-lived TV comedy series Peck's Bad Girl (1959) starred Marsha Hunt as Jennifer Peck, with co-star Wendell Corey as Steve Peck.
+The short-lived TV comedy series Peck’s Bad Girl (1959) starred Marsha Hunt as Jennifer Peck, with co-star Wendell Corey as her husband Steve Peck.

 The western movie The Plunderers (1960) co-starred Marsha Hunt, Jeff Chandler, John Saxon, and Dolores Hart.
 Off-screen, Marsha and her husband Robert became good friends with Dolores Hart.
 Later that year, Hunt announced her semi-retirement from acting.